CNimmo16/Ripple/README.md

 # ripple

 Ripple is a concept interface for an immersive music streaming service.

-See the live demo at https://cnimmo16.github.io/Ripple/
+To learn more about the project, and try the live demo, go to https://cnimmo.dev/ripple-music.